Cecilapp/Cecil/docs/3-Templates.md

 |  ├─ list.rss.twig         <- Used by types "homepage", "section" and "term", for RSS output format
 |  ├─ page.html.twig        <- Used by type "page"
 |  ├─ ...
-|  ├─ _default              <- Default layouts, that can be easily extended by "root" layouts
+|  ├─ _default              <- Default layouts, that can be easily extended
 |  |  ├─ list.html.twig
 |  |  ├─ page.html.twig
 |  |  └─ ...